wurmlab/genomicscourse/2018/practicals/reference_genome/read-cleaning.md

 It is possible to count and filter "k-mers" using [khmer](http://github.com/ged-lab/khmer) ([documentation](http://khmer.readthedocs.io/en/v2.0/user/index.html); the [kmc2](http://github.com/refresh-bio/KMC) tool is faster and thus can be more appropriate for large datasets).

-Below, we use khmer to remove extremely frequent k-mers (more than 100x), remove extremely rare k-mers, and we use seqtk to truncate sequences containing unresolved "N"s and nucleotides of particularly low quality.
-After all this truncation and removal, seqtk remove reads that have become too short, or no longer have a paired read.
+Below, we use `khmer` to remove extremely frequent (more than 100x) and extremely rare k-mers.
+We then use `seqtk` to truncate sequences containing unresolved "N"s and nucleotides of particularly low quality.
+After all this truncation and removal, `seqtk` removes reads that have become too short, or no longer have a paired read.
 Understanding the exact commands – which are a bit convoluted – is unnecessary.
 It is important to understand the concept of k-mer filtering.

 ```bash
 # 1. Interleave Fastqs (khmer needs both paired end files merged into one file)